The Production Advisory Group helps to plan and produce performances in designated venues across campus.

 PAG can help in a variety of ways, throughout the planning process, from inspired idea through production and including the performance itself.
 Planning a successful performance doesn’t happen overnight!

 Depending on the scale of your proposed performance, PAG can help with venue and date selection, review of contracts and technical riders for guest artists, determining staffing and equipment needs, estimating production costs, and make suggestions for remaining on budget and on schedule for your performance.
+In addition, PAG can supply trained student technicians to provide hands-on support during your event.

 Making performances happen is what we do everyday—you do not have to become a technical director or Broadway producer to have a great performance—we can help!